 More details of the continued partnership between the two automakers will be announced at the Paris Auto Show on September 30th.

 Official release after the jump:

-Lotus to take relationship with Toyota
+Lotus to take relationship with Toyota to new level

 Gift of Special Elise Marks Lotus-Toyota Ties

 Lotus commemorated their successful relationship with Toyota today (17th September) at a celebration at the British Embassy in Tokyo where Lotus CEO Dany Bahar presented Toyota Motor Corporation President Akio Toyoda with a specially equipped Lotus Elise powered by the last ever Toyota 2ZZ-GE VVTL-i engine.
 The occasion marked the end of an era and the start of an even stronger relationship between the two companies.